-- The Matoran in BIONICLE are probably around 3.5, being the franchise's stand-in for humans.
+- The Matoran and Toa in BIONICLE are probably around 3.5, being the franchise's stand-in for humans.
 (Yes, they're technically cyborgs rather than robots, but it's strongly implied that their brains are AI, so this scale still applies).
 They seem to have around human-level intelligence, but they also have human-like creativity and social skills.
-The Rahi, that world's term for beasts, are usually at Level 2 though some are smarter.
+This is probably because their creators, the Great Beings, used the Agori and Glatorian—who are organic to begin with—as templates.
+The Rahi, the Matoran Universe's term for beasts, are usually at Level 2 though some are smarter.

 - The Time Travel based Real Time Strategy game Achron features numerous AI characters.
 The intelligence levels vary from almost Brick levels (the Mech unit), to near Godlike (the Coremind).
 The humans have made Omega class AIs illegal after an AI developed on a colony world took control of an invading fleet from Earth and then counterattacked and conquered Earth with it.

 - There are 2 kinds of Human AIs in Halo: Dumb AIs, who, despite the name, are very smart, but cannot learn, and Smart AIs, like Cortana, who can learn.
 The Forerunner's Dumb AIs are on par with human Smart AIs.
 One example is 343 Guilty Spark.
 The Smart ones are amazingly smart and powerful.